chrlutz/apt-repos/README.md

 * There's a debian packaging mechanism to create the debian-packages *apt-repos* (the CLI) and *pyton3-apt-repo* (the library package)
 * There are manpages for the CLI apt-repos and it's subcommands
-* The tool has already been proven to reliaby support the complex development processes.
+* The tool has already been proven to reliaby support a complex development process.

 Contributions from interrested people via patches or pull requests are very welcome.